A multi-million dollar disaster(s) area is this the “new normal” in Colorado Springs?

 - Plan accordingly.
 The Colorado hail season is April 15 to September 15.
 Devise an escape route.
 If your place of employment doesn’t offer covered parking, find some nearby.
 Do this BEFORE disaster strikes.
 Car washes, gas stations, and, parking garages are a good place to start.

 Auto Hail Zone can help.

 Auto hail repair is our specialty.
 We’ve seen the worst and can repair what most Colorado Springs body shops and other paintless dent repair shops can’t.
-We have over 25 years of experience and we do great work and provide excellent customer service.
+Since 1991 we have worked in the paintless dent removal business and we provide excellent customer service.
 Call us today to schedule an appointment to get your auto hail damage repaired.
 719-220-4826